-The most effective video to add to your profile is a video link to YouTube, Hudl, etc. This allows your videos to be viewed by college coaches instantly within your profile.
+The most effective way to add a video to your profile is to upload it directly from your computer or smartphone onto your timeline.
+Your videos can be 3 minutes each, can be a maximum of 600MB, and can be any format of video including .mp4, .mov, etc. You can also upload a video link from YouTube, Hudl, etc onto your timeline.
+This allows your videos to be viewed by college coaches instantly within your profile.

 Note: You can create a YouTube account for free.
 Talk to your coach about your team's Hudl account.

-Athletes and coaches should frequently add video to athlete profiles.
+Athletes and coaches should frequently add video to an athlete’s profiles.
 Not only can any college coach access your video on FieldLevel, but your videos also appear in the feeds of any colleges who are Following your profile.

 As a general rule, we recommend athletes post at least one new video every 1-2 months.